 If you get involved and offer to help in the beginning, you should get that listing almost every time.

-Divorce leads are the type of thing that keep paying off as well.
+Divorce leads are the type of thing that keeps paying off over and over again as well.

-In that case you get three listings with just that one lead.
-That’s before they refer you to anyone else, something that usually pays dividends for Smart Agents, as we covered here.
+In that case, you get three listings with just that one lead.
+That’s before they refer you to anyone else, something that usually pays dividends for Smart Agents.

 So how do you get these listings?

 - Find the addresses online and pursue the leads.

 - Work with divorce attorneys and get their referrals.